mdoege/PyTuroChamp/README.md

 | movetest.py | Test engine responses to board situations |
 | pst.py | Helper file with piece-square tables |

+In the icons directory, there are several logos in BMP format for various chess engine GUIs which were contributed by [Norbert Raimund Leisner](https://chessprogramming.wikispaces.com/Norbert+Raimund+Leisner).

 ### Improving performance by using PyPy

 Running the scripts with [PyPy3](http://pypy.org/) instead of python3 will make the engines run about twice as fast.